Written By: Security.org Team | Published: August 16, 2021

 MDI Prevention Resources

-Whether you want a Chrome extension that points out fake news or a media literacy education via video, the following resources have got you covered.
+Whether you want a media literacy education via YouTube video or video game, the following resources have got you covered.

 How To Report MDI On Social Media